open-make/openmakewebsite/content/blog/2026-01-21-heroes-workshop-in-geneva/index.en.md

 The background idea is that the values of open source hardware are incompatible with most marketing strategies.
 Should we look for business models which would benefit from open source strategies, instead of try to find business models for OSH projects ?

+## OSH as a risk mitigation

+From discussion on standards and transfer, we often spoke about risks related to different activities.
+We also highlighted some risks linked to working with closed source products.
+For instance, what would happen if rasperi Pi would stop its production of cheap boards, or make it much more expensive: the design is not open source and lots of project would die.
+This vendor lock-in issue is well known in the software industry: becoming dependent on one specific provider, you become unable to use market rules and create monopolies.
+Open Source (both software and hardware) is a way to break these bubbles, as different manufacturers can provide you with the same product.

 ## Standards as communication tools

 Inside the standard-linked panels, we discussed a lot whether it was a good time to create new standards for OSH.